PolideaInternal/airflow-breeze-gcp-extension/README.md

 up an Airflow environment.

-It allows you to have multiple contribution workspaces simultaneously, storing them in subdirectories of its base directory.
+It allows you to have multiple contribution workspaces simultaneously, storing them in subdirectories of its base directory and you can work on several parallel project id.

-It also allows you to share common configuration
+It also allows you to share common configuration that you use in your project with your team members - via a shared airflow-breeze-config repository in Google Cloud Repositories.

 ## Intended Usage